tomnie96/Taunus-VR/ng/README.md

 ## Development server

+First install Node.js (version 15) on your development machine.
-Run `ng serve` for a dev server.
+Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding